lltr/home-cluster/README.md

 ## Overview

-This repository *is* my home Kubernetes cluster in a declarative state.
+This is a mono repository for my home infrastructure and Kubernetes cluster.
 [Flux](https://github.com/fluxcd/flux2) watches my [cluster](https://github.com/lltr/home-cluster) directory and makes the changes to my cluster based on the YAML manifests.

-Feel free to open a [Github issue](https://github.com/lltr/home-cluster/issues/new/choose) if you have any questions.

 This repository is built off the [onedr0p/flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) repository.